How to Avoid Tolerating Poor Performance

 Just stop it!
 Ok, that's probably not the most helpful advice.
 One of my favorite Bob Newhart skits presents this oversimplified advice for a client seeking help.
 If you need to laugh before jumping to real advice, here is the video.

-Psychologist and founder of the field of human performance technology, Thomas Gilbert, argued that environmental and individual are the two fundamental types of performance factors that influencet our behavior.
+Psychologist and founder of the field of human performance technology, Thomas Gilbert, argued that environmental and individual are the two fundamental performance factors influencing our behavior.

 Environmental Factors: Factors that the leader controls